cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/narrative-essay-kernel-and-motive.md

 title: 'Narrative Essay: Kernel and Motive'
 uid: 231da9b6-0c7a-4272-ace3-00d6d53306da
 ---
-### Preparation for Narrative Essay

-Describe the kernel and motive for the narrative essay due next week.
-The “kernel” is the image, event, or individual that forms the starting point or seed of your narrative essay.
-The “motive” is the question or insight that you want to get at in your narrative essay.
-Remember—this idea need not take the form of an argument.
-A narrative essay often generates more questions than answers.
-You should write at least two sentences about each element, but you should feel free to write much more.
-If you have any questions about how you might build upon these basic elements, feel free to include those questions in your exercise.

-### First Version

 Think about your reactions to the assigned readings.
 Perhaps there is an experience in your own past that has shaped your feelings about the natural environment or about environmental science?
 Or perhaps some experience set you on the path to the specific field that interests you now?
 Whatever experience you choose to explore in your personal narrative, be sure to help your readers enter into the experience; do not give us a grand overview.
 Make clear why it matters to you.
 Don’t feel that you need to write about some dramatic, inspiring event.
 There may be more to discover in an experience that left you confused or uneasy.

 You may choose to write about experiences from your high school years, but you should probably steer away from the events of the past year.
 (Carolyn Ross explains the challenges of writing about recent events in “Rhetoric: Writing about Personal Experience.”)
 If, however, you draw a blank when presented with so much freedom, I would be happy to provide additional guidance.